VA

 Table of Contents

-Virtual assistant monthly costs vary based on experience level, hours required, and engagement model.
+Virtual assistant monthly costs vary based on skills level, hours required, and engagement model.

 Entry-Level Virtual Assistants: $1,600-5,200/month

-Entry-level remote assistants (0-2 years experience) handle straightforward, repeatable tasks with clear instructions.
+Entry-level VAs (0-2 years skills) handle simple, repeatable tasks.
+They need clear instructions.

 Monthly cost breakdown: